jupyterlab/jupyterlab-git/README.md

 conda remove jupyterlab-git
 ```

-For JupyterLab < 3, you will need to run the following command after removing the package:
+For JupyterLab < 3, you will also need to run the following command after removing the Python package:

 ```bash
 jupyter labextension uninstall @jupyterlab/git